The North Laine History Page

 Despite the recent changes there is a Victorian streetscape worth seeing.
 As The North Laine Conservation Area Study, 1995, says, ‘There is an interesting mixture of land use that still exists and although there are few buildings of individual architectural merit, it has in good measure what is described as “the rich texture of metropolitan life’” with several streets of modest Victorian terraced houses whose attraction lies in their simple, repeated facades.’

-The Historical Development of North Laine
+The Development of North Laine

-Forthcoming Guided Walks around North Laine
+A Guided walk around North Laine